thelearned1/solonarv.github.io/homebrew/fate/exclusions/library-magic.md

 ### Expanding the Collection

-Duration: variable
+ - Duration: variable
-Requirements: Must be performed inside the library.
+ - Requirements: Must be performed inside the library.

 You add one or more works (books, art, music, ...) to the library's collection.
 Storing the works in their proper place is part of the ritual, as is explaining their content and the purpose of the addition to the genius loci.

+### Culling the Collection

+ - Duration: variable
+ - Requirements: Must be performed inside the library.

+You remove one or more works (books, art, music, ...) from the library's collection.
+This is not a loan: after the ritual is complete, these works are no longer part of the library's collection.
+The ritual involves explaining your removals to the genius loci, retrieving the works from their current location, and then bringing them physically outside the library.

 ### Altering the Premises

-Duration: variable
+ - Duration: variable
-Requirements: Must be performed inside or just outside the library.
+ - Requirements: Must be performed inside or just outside the library.
 Building materials may be needed.

 You expand, shrink, or otherwise remodel the building the library sits in.
 This ritual includes changes both to the outer boundaries and the interior,